 GMass connects to your server without TLS/SSL.
 You can decide on the port number — most SMTP service providers will allow you to connect to port number 25 or 2525.

 Note: Ensure your internet service provider hasn’t blocked the port number.

 Ensure the “track email opens and clicks” option is turned off.
 This is required because GMass does all the email tracking for you.

-Look for any email send quota restrictions in your SMTP account — if there are any, ensure that you remove them or that they don’t limit your email campaigns.
+Look for any email send quota restrictions in your SMTP account setup.
+If there are any, ensure that you remove them or that they don’t limit your general or cold email campaigns.

 In this step, you’ll have to check which RETURN-PATH address your server is using.
 This address is also called a MAIL-FROM address or an Envelope Form.

 Depending on your SMTP provider, you’ll have to verify your domain name — because the same domain name is used in the MAIL-FROM address and the “from” address.

 This may require you to alter your DMARC, DKIM, and SPF records.